 Pick up square

-How I work my prize drawings is: everyone gets 1 ticket for coming (the door prize is a completed page, usually the one I am doing the CropTalkä about), 1 for making a page, 2 for journaling a page, 1 for using (CM) ABC stickers, 1 for using deckle cutter, 1 for buying set of Boderlinesä, 4 for scheduling a class, 3 for completing 10 pages since the last crop, 2 for buying an album, etc. I change it every couple of months.
-One thing I am thinking about doing is charging $7 at the door and my regular charge of $5 if they pay in advance.
-They will have 1 month to make up the crop if they call in advance to cancel, if they don't show up they lose their $5.
-(Amy)
+How I work my prize drawings is: everyone gets one ticket for coming (the door prize is a completed page), one for making a page, two for journaling a page, one for using ABC stickers, one for using deckle cutter, one for buying a set of border rulers, four for scheduling a class, three for completing ten pages since the last crop, two for buying an album, etc. I change it every couple of months.

 Crop 'Til You Drop Scavenger Hunt